 PARKER PIKE

-Parker’s business career in San Diego spans four decades of helping corporations, media companies, nonprofits and three universities, after moving from the Chicago area 52 years ago.
-His focus on business growth led him to many of San Diego’s largest organizations in very different sectors, and his innovative programs include development of the Think Blue Initiative and partnerships for the City of San Diego and the largest environmental educational program in San Diego with SDG&E and the Birch Aquarium.
+Parker Pike's 52-year business career spans four decades of helping corporations, media companies, nonprofits and three universities.
+His focus on business growth led him to many of San Diego’s largest organizations in very different sectors, and his innovative programs include development of the Think Blue Initiative and partnerships for the City of San Diego and the largest local environmental educational program with SDG&E and the Birch Aquarium.

 He is founder of the San Diego AMA’s Cause Conference, which helps executives build sustainable partnerships.
 He continues today his 31 years of teaching marketing classes at UCSD Extension for corporate and nonprofit executives.
 He has served on various boards including American Heart Assoc, San Diego Blood Bank and American Cancer Society.